freeCodeCamp/pantry-for-good/README.md

 Move to the `Pantry-for-Good` directory and run the `npm install` command to install the application dependencies.

 Type `npm run dev` to start the application in development mode.
 If all goes well, it will be available at `http://localhost:8080`.
-The application is pre-populated with an administrator account with username `admin@example.com` and password `password`.
+The application is pre-populated with an administrator account with `admin@example.com` as username  and `password` as password.

 ------------